SamuelSirota/Sirota-111617-PPDS2024/README.md

 ## Results

 Here are the results of the parallel page rank algorithm for different numbers of nodes.
+I am using graph from the `kruznica.txt` file.
 I used damping factor of 0.85 and 1000 iterations.
 The graph I used is a simple circular graph with 50 vertices, 51 edges connected one by one and 1 random edge.
 Here are the results:

 | Number of Nodes | Time (seconds) |
 |-----------------|----------------|